cellog/ion-router/README.md

 #### updating state on route exit

-All routes that accept parameters and map them to state will need to unset that state upon exiting the route.  react-redux-saga-router can do this automatically for any route with only optional parameters, such as:
+All routes that accept parameters and map them to state will need to unset that state upon exiting the route.  ion-router can do this automatically for any route with only optional parameters, such as:

 `/path(/:optional(/:second_optional))`